clockworksspheres/eisenban/design/README.md

   - table data struct for kanban view
   - table data struct for Eisenhower Matrix view
   - by DateTime

+#### Potential Plugins, or interactions with other apps

+* Plugin or I/O interface
-* Print/Send/Notify/timer/calendar Task (provide middleware interface that plugins providers can butt up to)
+  - Print/Send/Notify/timer/calendar Task (provide middleware interface that plugins providers can butt up to)
   - Task History
   - Current State
   - Task History Range
   - iCal Target Dates, Meetings,
   - Timer/Timer Schedule
   - Reminders/Reminders Schedule
+  - send a view dict to one of the Plugin or I/O mechanisms

 ## Utilities used: